Jarrod Bunch: Professional football

 Bunch underwent surgeries on his knees and feet during the off-season before the 1994 NFL season.
 Not being able to pass the physical because of his injuries, he was released by the Giants and signed with the Los Angeles Raiders as a replacement for Napoleon McCallum.
 However, his injuries continued to be a problem and he appeared in only three games for the Raiders.
 He was released by the Raiders in October 1994, marking the end of his NFL playing career.

 Coaching career

-In May 2020 Jarrod was chosen to be a participant in the National Football leagues, "Bill Walsh Diversity Coaching Fellowship" with the Los Angeles Rams.
+In May 2020, Bunch was chosen to be a participant in the National Football leagues, "Bill Walsh Diversity Coaching Fellowship" with the Los Angeles Rams.

 On May 18, 2018, Bunch was introduced as the head coach of the Beverly Hills High School football team.
-He is the Normans third head coach in four seasons.
-Year one, he started the summer football program with 11 players.
-With a 23-player roster, the team went 2-8, the school's best record in 9 seasons.
-Year two, with only 17 summer participants and 25 players on the fall roster, the team went 3–7.